Prof Hywel Williams

 Extension: (Streatham) 3777

-Hywel's research career has applied complex systems thinking and computational methods to problems in artificial intelligence, Earth system science, evolutionary ecology and social sciences.
+Hywel's research career has applied complex systems thinking and computational methods to problems in social sciences, environmental science, evolutionary ecology and artificial intelligence.
 This interdisciplinary mix is unified by a methodological focus on simulation, network analysis and machine learning.

 Current research interests focus primarily on the analysis of complex data from the Web and social media, with a particular emphasis on environmental issues.
 This work includes network analysis and text mining to understand online political and environmental debates, modelling/predicting collective attention in social media, understanding social biases in online news consumption, and using Web data to track natural hazards.